Turkmen cuisine: Beverages

 As in the rest of Central Asia, green tea (çaý) is the primary drink, consumed at all hours.
 In the Turkmen language, çaý (pronounced "chai") can refer either to a meal (typically breakfast) or to sitting down for a visit over tea.
 In the Dashoguz region, it is sometimes drunk "Kazakh-style" with milk, often to disguise the salty taste of the drinking water in that area.

 Gatyk, a thick drinking yogurt similar to kefir, is often served with breakfast and sometimes used as a condiment on börek or manty, replacing the traditional sour cream.
-The drink the nation is known for, however, is çal ("chal"), fermented camel's milk, which is a white sparkling beverage with a sour flavour, popular in Central Asia, particularly in Turkmenistan.
+The drink the nation is known for, however, is çal ("chal"), fermented camel's milk, which is a white sparkling beverage with a sour flavour, well-known in Central Asia, particularly in Turkmenistan.
 Because of specific preparation requirements and its being extremely perishable, çal presents a great challenge for exporters to ship outside Turkmenistan or the region for foreign consumption.
 It is similar to the Kyrgyz drink shoro.
 One source notes that Turkmens like to skim agaran (a type of butter) from the surface of chal.

 Alcoholic beverages

-Vodka (arak) is the most popular alcoholic beverage, due to its relatively low cost, followed by beer, wine, brandy, and sparkling wine (шампанское shampanskoye).
+Vodka (arak) is the most commonly consumed alcoholic beverage, due to its relatively low cost, followed by beer, wine, brandy, and sparkling wine (шампанское shampanskoye).
 Spirits and beer were introduced during the Russian imperial period.
-Beer was introduced in the 19th century by German brewers and though not a traditional beverage is popular in urban areas.
+Beer was introduced in the 19th century by German brewers and, though not a traditional beverage, is popular in urban areas.
 Two domestic beer brands, Berk and Zip, are produced in Turkmenistan.

-Archeological exploration indicates viticulture in the oasis area north of the Kopet Dag Mountains dates to the 3rd-2nd centuries BCE.
+Archeological exploration indicates viticulture in the oasis area north of the Kopet Dag Mountains dating to the 3rd-2nd centuries BCE.
 Wheat was cultivated in the lowlands and vineyards were planted in the foothills.
 Wine grapes were also grown in the upper Murghab Valley near the present-day Turkmenistan-Afghanistan border.
 Introduction of Islam to Central Asia did not impede continuation of wine production, in part because wine is central to Sufism.
 In the 21st century, Turkmenistan produces over 200 different grape wines and brandies from 100 grape varieties.